invictus-1/Booru-Tagging/Readme.md

 ### Usage

-1. Start the Booru API: with "docker run --rm -p 5000:5000 ghcr.io/danbooru/autotagger"
+1. Start the Booru API: with "docker run --rm -p 5000:5000 ghcr.io/danbooru/autotagger" You need to do this first before enabling multiple instances.
+Once you activate the first instance then you can start the rest to enable multiple image processing.

 2. Configure the Processor:
 Enter the API endpoint (default: http://localhost:5000/evaluate)